 I am of the opinion that every, single man on Earth thinks himself a peerless fighter with catlike reflexes and the speed of a mongoose.
-Furthermore he is beyond assured of his own innate capability to take a falling grand piano on the chin with no ill-effect, not even a hangover.
+Furthermore he is beyond assured of his own innate capability to take a falling grand piano on the chin with no ill-effect.

 This is understandable, but foolish and very misguided.
 Tough talk and banter is fine but will not cover your shortcomings in the brutal arithmetic of a fistfight.

 Train hard, practice accordingly.
 It is the only way to know for sure.

 Keep Your Chin Down